DocX/github-pull-request-pivotal-tracker-hook/README.md

 ## Configure

 1. Get your Pivotal Tracker API token in your Profile page
+2. Create new GitHub personal token (Profile settings / Personal access tokens), allow all Pull Request scope
-2. Setup this app to run somewhere
+2. Setup this app to run somewhere with tokens in ENV as below
-3. Create new webhooks in your GitHub repositories.
+3. Create new webhooks in your GitHub repositories with secret set in `SECRET_TOKEN`.
 Select only "Pull Request" events.
 4. Enjoy :)

 ## Starting

 ```
 export PIVOTAL_TRACKER_API_TOKEN=your_pivotal_tracker_API_token
+export GITHUB_OAUTH_TOKEN=your_github_token
 export SECRET_TOKEN=$( ruby -rsecurerandom -e 'puts SecureRandom.hex(20)' )
 ruby server.rb
 ```